 Proteus? ….eye roll here… what is she thinking?… Well, exactly what the title says.
 This is the cardigan pattern for many occasions.
 One pattern and many ways to use it.

 I don't know about you but I need clothes that I can convert into many outfits.
-The same goes with the patterns.
+The same goes for the patterns.
 One pattern that I can alter to make many outfits, especially now with Halloween and the rest of the seasonal holidays just around the corner.
-There are plays, Thanksgiving meals, Christmas parties, birthdays, work meetings, all which will probably require a slightly different dress.
+There are plays, Thanksgiving meals, Christmas parties, birthdays, work meetings, all of which will probably require a slightly different dress.
 There are not enough hours in the day to accomplish all the things I need to get done.
 Including the million ideas I have for all the fabric, I have collected.

 I know the name of the pattern, Proteus, sounds a bit “manly”, but allow me to explain.

 According to Greek mythology, Proteus was a sea god that could foretell the future, but would only do so for those that were strong enough.
 Proteus would change shape to avoid doing so and engage only with the deserving ones.
 He was often described as the god of “elusive sea change”.
-Like Proteus, this cardigan is versatile, adaptable and flexible.
+Like Proteus, this cardigan is versatile, adaptable, and flexible.

 Yes, I guess you already see where I am going with this.
-This is another sew along.
-We will be using one pattern for many looks and will be going over pattern transformation to change the sleeves, shorten and add a fur collar and a zipper in the front.
-This pattern and tutorial will allow you to make the full, complete garment while future editions of the sew along will allow you to modify and customize the pattern to your own preferences.
+This is another sew-along.
+We will be using one pattern for many looks and will be going over pattern transformation to change the sleeves, shorten and add a fur collar, and a zipper in the front.
+This pattern and tutorial will allow you to make the full, complete garment while future editions of the sew-along will allow you to modify and customize the pattern to your own preferences.

 How to make use of your cardigan pattern

-In this first occasion, we are going to make a two-piece bishop sleeve.
+On this first occasion, we are going to make a two-piece bishop sleeve.
 It is my favorite sleeve, it adds elegance without hanging so low that the sleeve goes into your soup.
 You will see this sleeve a lot in the next few seasons since 1940's fashion is the “it” look of next season.

 The cardigan pattern is an A-line shape meant to be worn crossed with a belt or over loose on the hips.
 Perfect for concealing a few kilos without being frumpy.